-In prior acquisitions, we have encountered difficulties in retaining all the customers we acquired, which has resulted in a decrease in our revenues and operating results.
-Similarly, we may be unable to retain customers of acquired businesses following their acquisition, which may likewise result in a decrease in our revenues and operating results.
+We may be unable to retain customers of acquired businesses following their acquisition, which may result in a decrease in our revenues and operating results.

 Customers of the businesses we acquire usually have the right to terminate their service contracts for any reason at any time upon notice of 90 days or less.
 These customers may elect to terminate their contracts as a result of our acquisition or choose not to renew their contracts upon expiration.
-In the past, our failure to retain acquired customers has resulted in decreases in our revenues.
-The customers of the thirteen businesses we acquired in 2012 through 2016, excluding CastleRock, generated a total of approximately \$7.6 million of revenue per quarter at the time of their acquisition.
-On average, this amount decreased by 37% one year after each acquisition occurred.
-For CastleRock, in part due to prohibited competitive activities of a selling stockholder which we later resolved through a mutually satisfactory settlement, including the forfeiture of all shares granted to CastleRock, this decrease was 73%.
-Our inability to retain customers of the businesses we acquire could adversely affect our ability to benefit from those acquisitions and increase our future revenues and operating income.
+In the past, our failure to retain acquired customers has at times resulted in decreases in our revenues.
+The customers of the five businesses we acquired in 2015 through 2016 generated a total of approximately \$5.8 million of revenue per quarter at the time of their acquisition.
+On average, this amount decreased by 22% one year after each acquisition occurred.
+Our inability to retain customers of businesses we acquire could adversely affect our ability to benefit from those acquisitions and to grow our future revenues and operating income.